I firmly believe every household should have these natural remedies for food poisoning. I should know…

 Some people recommend apple cider vinegar straight away but I’d always reach for the charcoal first.

-I usually take the vinegar about an hour to hour-and-a-half after the charcoal.
-I like to space the remedies apart.
+If I do chose vinegar, I usually take it about an hour to hour-and-a-half after the charcoal.
+I like to space these remedies apart.

 I add 1-2 tablespoons of apple cider vinegar to about 16 ounces of water with some fresh lemon juice.
 You can also make a shooter with 2 tbs of water and follow up with a full glass of regular water (this works better if you can’t stand the taste).

-For kiddos you can add 1-2 tsps to a small glass of water (6-8oz) and use raw honey (if they are over 1–no honey under 1 year) to sweeten.
+For older kiddos you can add 1-2 tsps to a small glass of water (6-8oz) and use raw honey (if they are over 1–no honey under 1 year) to sweeten (again check with your integrative pediatrician).

 Drink your apple cider mixture about every 4-6 hours until your symptoms subside.
 If you don’t feel relief by the second glass move on to another remedy.